pfbrowning/ng-radio/README.md

 ## Backlog
 - Chores
+  - Upgrade Socket.IO client & server
+    - Upgrade server to 3
-  - Upgrade to Angular 16
+    - Upgrade client to 3
-    - Fix eslint-plugin-unused-imports peer dependency problem
-  - Upgrade to Angular 17
+    - Upgrade server to 4
-    - Go through the upgrade guide as normal
-    - Upgrade NGRX
+    - Upgrade client to 4
-    - Update PrimeNG
   - Upgrade remaining dependencies
-  - Investigate whether Websockets might be a better solution than Socket.IO
-  - Upgrade Socket.IO client & server
+  - Learn about:
+    - Angular Signals
+    - Control flow syntax
+    - Standalone components
   - Replace silent refresh with (hardened) refresh tokens
   - Write a strict CSP
   - Set `strict` to `true` in `tsconfig.json` and fix the resulting errors.